Ubajee walkers' camp

 Open fires: Prohibited—fuel or gas stove only.

-Essentials to bring: Fuel or gas stove, adequate drinking water, insect repellent, washing up basin, ground sheet to place under your tent to prevent wear, warm clothes and wet weather gear.
+Essentials to bring: Fuel or gas stove, adequate drinking water, water treatment tablets or purification systems, insect repellent, washing up basin, ground sheet to place under your tent to prevent wear, warm clothes and wet weather gear.
 Read more about planning your walk.